Sciss/SpeechRecognitionHMM/README.md

 The is a fork/export from code hosted at https://code.google.com/p/speech-recognition-java-hidden-markov-model-vq-mfcc/

-The original in (C)opyright 2012 by is Ganesh Tiwari.
-Changes contributed (C)opyright 2015 Hanns Holger Rutz.
+The original is (C)opyright 2012 by Ganesh Tiwari.<br>
+Changes contributed (C)opyright 2015 Hanns Holger Rutz.<br>
 Released under the Apache License 2.0.

 ## Original Readme